Not education, experience or intellectual prowess can explain why people handle anger, excitement, fear and other emotions differently.

-A man can be provoked and he overlooks, while another will rage with anger and threaten to kill.
+A man can be provoked and overlooked, while another will rage with anger and threaten to kill.

 In another scenario, one can grieve and weep profusely, while another is calm and unperturbed in the same situation.